Belize Adventures Start Here

 Experience the Belize Barrier Reef from above!
 Belize Underwater will take snorkelers out to any of our dive sites, but we also offer a shorter snorkeling-only option.
 Snorkeling the Belize Barrier Reef is a must-do during your visit!

 Picture your group anchored out on the second largest barrier reef in the world catching a variety of ocean species.
 All fishing gear and refreshments (soda, water and ice) and a lunch are included.
 Whether you prefer trolling along the outer cayes or spin casting anywhere along the coast you will get to experience it all.
-The fishing guides are equipped with rods and tackle (we suggest that spin casters bring their own gear).
+The fishing guides are equipped with rods and tackle.
 Full day experience includes going to the island and cooking your catch!
 For a small plating fee, Hopkins Bay will cook your catch for you.

 Private Island Day

 A day at Thatch Caye is an unforgettable experience.
 We cater to travelers who are looking for an off the beaten path paradise with a fun, community vibe.
 Whether your utopia includes adventure on the open water or sun, sand and drinks, you'll be right at home at Thatch Caye.
 We're a friendly island that welcomes boaters and yacht moorings.
 From the Coco Lounge to the Starfish Bar, you'll see that this island is a true destination.
 Our island resort has everything you'll want and more.
 Take a ride on the dive boat and get dropped off at Thatch Caye private island resort.
 Spend the morning (8 am to 1 pm) enjoying Thatch Caye's facilities.